iljaiwjew/golang-cheatsheet/README.md

 2. V and T have identical underlying types and at least one of V or T is not a defined type
 3. With channels you also can make one-direction channel from two-direction channel
 4. Assigning to interface type T value implementing T
-5. It’s allowed to assign nil to variable which is a pointer, function, slice, map, channel or interface type
+5. It’s allowed to assign nil to variable which is a pointer, function, slice, map, channel or interface
 6. x is assignable to type T if x is an untyped constant representable by a value of type T
 ### 2. Declarations
 1. Shadowing - an identifier declared in a block may be redeclared in an inner block.
 While the identifier of the inner declaration is in scope, it denotes the entity declared by the inner declaration: